 The more difficult task concerns areas on which there is not much evidence of the sort we have with respect to rationalism and science.
 For one thing, even with respect to reason, logic and science the specific ways in which Indian philosophers have dealt with or explicated them are very different from the way in which we have learnt Aristotlean logic.
 As Jonardon Ganeri has shown, the structure of the syllogism in the Nyaya tradition is very different and includes, aside from derivation, drishtanta or instance.
 Science too, in ancient times need not have been entirely free of a lot of spiritual overlay but there can be little doubt that disciplines like medicine (susruta, caraka), mathematics (discovery of ‘zero’, decimal system and trigonometry), astronomy and so on were primarily empirical and/or logical disciplines.
 Our task certainly cannot end with just invoking these traditions but calls for a detailed examination of their principles.

 The matter becomes far more complex when we move on to domains of history and social formation, where a lot of work that has been done by modern historians and scholars is based on the assumption of certain supposedly universal principles.
 One of these, which has been very contentious in Indian scholarly debates relates to the problem of history itself and ‘historical consciousness’: did Indians, especially Hindus, have any conception of history in the sense in which we understand the term today?
 That is to say, did the ancient Hindus organize their relationship to something that they called the past, in the same way as say the more historically oriented religions like Christianity, Islam or even Buddhism did?
 Why is it that we have a tradition of writing and preservation of texts in Buddhism but not in Hinduism, where the production of Puranas becomes the way of narrating and performing being, identifying villains (e.g. Buddhists, asuras) and celebrating heroes?
 These are not trivial questions but the modern urge to claim that “we too had history” (without history, you could not be civilized) has seen to it that the question was never even properly posed despite the fact that most ancient historians routinely use the Puranas as a source of “historical information”.
-I have often felt that there is a parallel between the Hindu attitude to the body of the dead and the business of archiving memory: Just as the body must go back to the elements after cremation, leaving no trace (panch tattvon men vileen), so must events and happenings in life not be preserved, though performed and narrated.
+I have often felt that there is a parallel between the Hindu attitude to the body of the dead and the business of archiving memory in textual form: Just as the body must go back to the elements after cremation, leaving no trace (panch tattvon men vileen), so must events and happenings in life not be preserved in texts and documents, though repeatedly performed and narrated.
 Both kinds of preservations have to do with ways of organizing and valuing memory.

 In a sense, our difficulty is compounded further because, not being able to understand principles of organization of any society has further consequences.
 We start applying principles abstracted from other contexts to our history, often leading to misrecognition.
 To just take one example, ideas of dialectics, class conflict and resolution of conflict (whether in the Hegelian modality of sublation/aufhebung or otherwise), seem to me to be principles abstracted from a long tradition of philosophical reflection on history.
 Do all societies follow the same logic?